hertzscript/VirtualMachine/README.md

 ### `hzr` / `hzrepl`

-Non-Concurrent REPL which behaves more like a traditional NodeJS REPL.
+Opens a non-Concurrent REPL which behaves more like a traditional NodeJS REPL.
 This REPL lacks a status bar and virtual console window and runs all code in run-to-completion mode which blocks the REPL until the all code has completed running.

 - To run code, simply type it at the bottom and press enter.